kelexel/rstream/README.md

 The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9?) compatible players AND iOS (v5+) devices

-* only one connection is made to crtmpd by one single broadcaster
+* Only one connection is made to crtmpd by one single broadcaster
 * crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server
-* only nginx is exposed to the clients
+* Only nginx is exposed to the clients
-* Therefore nginx-rtmp is handle both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)
+* Therefore nginx handles both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)

 What it is
 ---